kaisenlinux/manpages-dev/category/TCP/socat.md

        ptmx   Establishes communication with the sub process using a pseudo terminal created by opening /dev/ptmx or /dev/ptc instead of the default (socketpair).

        pty    Establishes communication with the sub process using a pseudo terminal instead of a socket pair.
 Creates the pty with an available mechanism.
-If openpty and ptmx are both available, it uses ptmx because this is POSIX compliant (example).
+If openpty and ptmx are both avail‐ able, it uses ptmx because this is POSIX compliant (example).

        ctty   Makes the pty the controlling tty of the sub process (example).

        stderr Directs stderr of the sub process to its output channel by making stderr a dup() of stdout (example).

        fdin=<fdnum>
               Assigns the sub processes input channel to its file descriptor <fdnum> instead of stdin (0).
-The program started from the subprocess has to  use  this fd for reading data from socat (example).
+The program started from the subprocess has to use this fd for reading data from so‐ cat (example).

        fdout=<fdnum>
               Assigns the sub processes output channel to its file descriptor <fdnum> instead of stdout (1).
-The program started from the subprocess has to use this fd for writing data to socat (example).
+The program started from the subprocess has to use this fd for writing data to so‐ cat (example).

        sighup, sigint, sigquit
               Has socat pass signals of this type to the sub process.
 If no address has this option, socat terminates on these signals.

        TERMIOS option group

-       For addresses that work on a tty (e.g., stdio, file:/dev/tty, exec:...,pty), the terminal parameters defined in the UN*X termios mechanism are made available as  address  option  parameters.
+       For addresses that work on a tty (e.g., stdio, file:/dev/tty, exec:...,pty), the terminal parameters defined in the UN*X termios mechanism are made available as address option  parame‐ ters.
 Please  note  that  changes of the parameters of your interactive terminal remain effective after socat’s termination, so you might have to enter "reset" or "stty sane" in your shell afterwards.
 For EXEC and SYSTEM addresses with option PTY, these options apply to the pty by the child processes.

        b0     Disconnects the terminal.

        b19200 Sets the serial line speed to 19200 baud.
 Some other rates are possible; use something like socat -hh |grep ’ b[1-9]’ to find all speeds supported by your implementation.
               Note: On some operating systems, these options may not be available.
 Use ispeed or ospeed instead.

        echo=<bool>